-Dr. Christian Ray serves as the department's undergraduate Director of General Chemistry.He is responsible for managing the general chemistry courses and the general chemistry instructional staff, who serve undergraduate chemistry majors as well as students from across campus.
-Christian is also the faculty advisor for Project SEARCH (Science Education and Research for Children).
+Tina Huang serves as the department's undergraduate Director of General Chemistry.
+She is responsible for managing the general chemistry courses and the general chemistry instructional staff, who serve undergraduate chemistry majors as well as students from across campus.

 Director of Undergraduate Studies